Look for upcoming Health & Wellness Programs at a library near you!

 “Health information is so important and so many people don’t understand how to ask the right questions.
 It takes a lot of courage to tell someone you don’t know something.
 As long as you treat us with respect and show the right attitude, we’re not going to be offended by how many questions you have to ask us in order to help us find the information we’re looking for.” —Carol, adult learner from Tulsa

-Examples of health literacy activities in Oklahoma
+Examples of local health literacy activities in Oklahoma in 2016-2017

 Helpful Health Literacy Websites and Other Resources